akash02ita/559W23-Project/README.md

 For the "server" folder, follow the following steps:
 -Make sure to have python, and pip installed in your machine.
--A virtual environment was also created inside the 'server' folder.
+-A virtual environment was also created inside the 'server' folder, so users will need to create their own.
 Setting up an environment can be found here: https://towardsdatascience.com/create-virtual-environment-using-virtualenv-and-add-it-to-jupyter-notebook-6e1bf4e03415